Most Active Stories

 COLBERT: Yeah, it's a form of civil disobedience.

 GROSS: Yeah, so you interviewed Jim Garlow, who's the senior pastor of the Skyline Wesleyan Church in San Diego.
 Why did you want to talk with him?

 COLBERT: I think it's - you know, we have this idea in our mind that there's a separation of church and state in America, which I think is a good thing.
 And we extend that to our politics.
-Like it's not just church and state, but it's also there's a separation of religion in politics.
-But of course, you know, there isn't.
+Like it's not just church and state, but it's also there's a separation of religion and politics.
+But of course, there - there isn't.